- Gardener's Day 2019 Vendor Form

 Each year, our Master Gardeners and Master Naturalists come together with the City of Galesburg, Pheasants Forever, Knox County Farm Bureau, Simply Native Nursery and other community stakeholders to educate and celebrate the magnificent Monarch in Galesburg Illinois.
 Each year the festival grows and improves.

-If you would like to help with planning, please attend our planning meetings the third Wednesday of the month starting again in January.
-Meetings are located at the Lakeside Recreational Facility in Galesburg at 5:30 p.m.
-If you have questions, please call Amanda at 309-342-5108 or email her at email@example.com
+If you would like to help with planning, please attend our planning meetings the second Wednesday of the month.
+Meetings are located at the Lakeside Recreational Facility in Galesburg at 5:00 p.m.
+If you have questions or would like to be a vendor, please call Amanda at 309-342-5108 or email her at firstname.lastname@example.org.

 You will discover the life cycle stages of Monarch Butterflies by seeing real live butterflies as eggs, caterpillars & chrysalis.
 You will have the opportunity to adopt a tagged Monarch Butterfly or create your own symbolic migration butterflies to send to Mexico.
 We will have information on other pollinators including honey bees.
 Learn about nectar sources and the steps to building your own pollinator garden, Monarch Waystation, or CP-42 pollinator habitat.
 Get there early to get your free native plant, available only to the first 50 attendees.
 You will also have the opportunity to purchase native plants.
 Conservation experts will host tables and take any questions you may have.
 We also feature lots of activities for kids, from pollinator jeopardy to a butterfly parade.
 Enjoy vendors, music, food, crafts, talks, and butterflies.
 This day is sure to have something for everyone!

 This year we also are offering activities and talks every half hour.